LEGIONBOSS/simple-json-config/README.md

 | `void SetAllValues(Dictionary<string, string> values)` | Overwrite the entire value set | `values`: New value set ||
 | `void Save()` | Save the current value set |||

-> All the methods are static, no `Config` instance needs to be created
+> All the methods are static, no `Config` instance needs to be created.

 ## Safety functions